MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 Entangles two qubits, also known as a Bell pair.
 Quantum entanglement occurs when two qubits are interconnected.
 In other words, if one qubit is in a certain state, the other is also in that state.
 For more information about quantum entanglement, see [Tutorial: Explore quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).

+In this quickstart, you will:

+- Create a Q# file.
+- Allocate two qubits.
+- Apply operations to entangle them.

 ## Prerequisites

 - The latest version of [Visual Studio Code](https://code.visualstudio.com/download).